Renée Zellweger: 1992–1995: Early roles

-Breakthrough (1996–2000)
+1996–2000: Breakthrough

 Zellweger came to wider recognition through her role in Jerry Maguire (1996), playing a single mother and the romantic interest of a glossy sports agent (Tom Cruise).
 The film grossed over US$273 million worldwide.
 It was Cruise who chose her to play his love interest and later credited her with "revealing the core humanity of the movie".
 Roger Ebert, acknowledging Zellweger's and Cruise's chemistry, wrote: "The film is often a delight, especially when Cruise and Zellweger are together on the screen.
 He plays Maguire with the earnestness of a man who wants to find greatness and happiness in an occupation where only success really counts.
 She plays a woman who believes in this guy she loves, and reminds us that true love is about idealism."
 For her performance, Zellweger was nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.

 In the religious drama A Price Above Rubies (1998), Zellweger starred as a young woman who finds it difficult to conform to the restrictions imposed on her by the community.
 The film flopped at the box office, but Zellweger was applauded by some critics such as Ebert, who wrote that she gave a "ferociously strong performance".
 That same year, she also starred in the drama One True Thing, opposite William Hurt and Meryl Streep.
 She played a woman, based on author Anna Quindlen, forced to put her life on hold in order to care for her mother, who is dying of cancer.
 One True Thing took in a modest US$23 million in the US, but had a favorable critical response; Variety magazine's Todd McCarthy stated about Zellweger, "Projecting gravity and impatience that she hasn't shown before, Zellweger is outstanding as the smart young woman who resents the interruption to her life's momentum but ends up growing in ways she never would have expected."